 We would argue that the UML class diagram is over-loaded with features and not suitable for a conceptual model.

 We suggest a good method of teaching would be crows feet notation with a binary model in the first year, EER in the second year, UML class diagrams as level 6 or when moving from conceptual (not implementation specific) to a logical design (implementation specific).
-In future studies we intend to look at many-to-many and ternary representations in UML and EER and the use of UML class diagrams for modeling unstructured data.
+In future studies we intend to look at many-to-many, ternary and aggregation representations in UML and EER.